The Song of the Volga Boatmen: Notable recordings and arrangements

-In 1905, Alexander Glazunov created his piece Ey, ukhnem based on the Balakirev's tune.
+In 1905, Alexander Glazunov created his piece Ey, ukhnyem based on the Balakirev's tune.

 In April 1917, Igor Stravinsky was asked by Sergei Diaghilev to orchestrate it for wind instruments, as the opening piece of a concert that would normally have begun with the Russian national anthem "God Save the Tsar", except that Tsar Nicholas II had recently abdicated.
 Stravinsky worked all night to have the music ready, assisted by Lord Berners and Ernest Ansermet.

+Tenor Vladimir Rosing recorded the song twice, once with orchestra for Vocalion, and again in an acapella version for Parlophone in 1933.

 Czech composer Vítězslav Novák utilizes the main motif from Song of the Volga Boatmen in his Májová symfonie (May Symphony, Op.
 73, 1943), for soloists, mixed chorus, and orchestra.

 A translated vocal version was sung by Paul Robeson.

-The first two lines of the song, in English, were used in George Formby's 1934 song, Madame Moscovitch.
+The first two lines of the song, in English, were used in George Formby's 1934 song, "Madame Moscovitch".

 The Boston Pops Orchestra conducted by Arthur Fiedler recorded the Glazunov arrangement of the tune in New York City on June 30, 1937.

 The song, or at least the tune, was popularized in the mid-20th century through an instrumental jazz version played by the Glenn Miller Orchestra.
 Glenn Miller released the song as an RCA Bluebird 78 single, B-11029-A, in 1941 in a swing jazz arrangement by Bill Finegan which reached no. 1 on the Billboard pop singles chart in a 10-week chart run.
 Not in copyright, the song was not subject to the 1941 ASCAP boycott, allowing for more radio play that year.

 In 1965, Leonid Kharitonov, together with the Russian Red Army Choir, released a recording.
 Billy Squier included the Volga Boatmen melody as counterpoint in his 1981 song "The Stroke" and may have sampled it from the 1965 Red Army Chorus recording.

-The memorable melody of "The Song of the Volga Boatmen" was used in various media, generally as background music; a notable example being found in the video game Punch-Out!! for NES where it is the entry theme of the Russian boxer Soda Popinski.
+The memorable melody of "The Song of the Volga Boatmen" was used in various media, generally as background music; a notable example being found in the video game Perestroika and Punch-Out!! for NES, where it is the entry theme of the Russian boxer Soda Popinski.
 Some uses, particularly those portending doom or despair, employ only the iconic four-note beginning; others go so far as to add new, often wryly humorous, lyrics, such as the "Birthday Dirge".

+From 1994 until 2011, the Fremantle Dockers, an Australian Football League team, used a portion from Stravinsky's arrangement in their team song "Freo Heave Ho".